martensonbj/webpack-demystified/README.md

 Having to type the Webpack commands every time you want to run your app is a pain in the butt.
 We can write a configuration file that will run every time we spin up our browser and do all of the things for us.

 First lets make a quick change to our `html` files.
-Since we have both a main production environment and a testing environment, lets specify how webpack will output our files accordingly.
+Since we have both a main production environment and a testing environment, lets specify how Webpack will output our files accordingly.

 In `index.html` change the script tag to be `<script src="main.bundle.js"></script>`.